LouisCubero/Let-Me-Smite-It/README.md

 -> Nextcord: Awesome wrapper for the discord api, makes things super easy.

 # Future Prospects
-1. Collect and showcase a public database of spammers, for research purpose.
+1. Collect and showcase a public database of spammers, research purposes.
 2. Gain some community owner feedback, seeing what they want.
 3. Make scalable code, attempting to cover some edge cases.